 15 Slam-Dunk Facts About Space Jam

-Nearly 20 years after Space Jam opened at the top of the U.S. box office, the sports comedy is still scoring points with fans.
-In the live action/animated movie hybrid, Michael Jordan gets recruited by Looney Tunes characters to assist in a basketball faceoff between the Tune Squad and the alien Monstars.
+More than two decades after Space Jam opened at the top of the U.S. box office, the fan favorite is finally getting a sequel, produced by Ryan Coogler and starring LeBron James.
+In the original live action/animated movie hybrid, Michael Jordan gets recruited by Looney Tunes characters to assist in a basketball faceoff between the Tune Squad and the alien Monstars.
 The kooky film didn't take itself too seriously, playing on its star's failed attempt at a baseball career following his first retirement from the NBA in 1993, and introduced a new generation to Danny DeVito.
-Here are 15 ways the family-friendly classic hit 'em high.
+Before the sequel heads into production in 2019, look back on 15 ways the family-friendly classic hit 'em high.

 1. THE CONCEPT BEGAN AS A COMMERCIAL.

 One year before Space Jam hit theaters, Michael Jordan and Bugs Bunny faced off in a game of one-on-one for a “Hare Jordan” Nike commercial.
 Jordan’s longtime agent David Falk saw the concept’s big-screen potential and brought the idea to Warner Bros.
 His timing couldn’t have been better: The studio was searching for the perfect way to re-launch the Looney Tunes franchise—and Space Jam was born.
 "I am forever astonished that any commercial I did was popular, let alone have a movie made from it,” Jim Riswold, the brains behind the commercial, told the Chicago Tribune.

 2. MICHAEL J. FOX, JASON ALEXANDER, AND CHEVY CHASE TURNED IT DOWN.